Luna-Coder/contributing-to-firefox/README.md

 ![conduit diagram](https://github.com/Luna-Coder/contributing-to-firefox/blob/master/Untitled%20Diagram.jpg "Diagram Text")

-Conduit:
+### Conduit: ###
-Conduit is the set of systems involved in submitting code to mozilla-central, the Mercurial repository that contains all the code required to build Firefox.
+Conduit is the set of systems involved in submitting code to `mozilla-central`, the Mercurial repository that contains all the code required to build Firefox.
 These systems handle everything from posting a patch for review up to landing it in mozilla-central.

-The applications are a mix of third-party tools, extensions to these tools, and custom applications.
+### Mercurial: ###
+Mercurial is a free, distributed source control management tool.

+### Arcanist: ###
+Arcanist is the command-line interface to Phabricator, mainly used to submit patches for review via the Differential tool.

+### moz-phab: ###
+moz-phab is Mozilla's custom command-line tool that improves on Arcanist’s limited support for commit series, as well as providing other conveniences, including the parsing of bug IDs and reviewers from commit messages.

+### Phabricator: ###
+Phabricator is a suite of web applications which make it easier to build software, particularly when working with teams.

+### Differential: ###
+Differential is Phabricator’s code-review tool.

 **`hg add filename1 filename2`**